The Laplace transform of the lognormal distribution: Series approximations and numerical computation of

-Proposition 3 was used to numerically compute $\varphi(z)$ for several real values of $z$; Table 1 shows the results corresponding to $\sigma= 0.0625,0.25,0.75,\text{ and }1$ with $\mu=0$.
-In each case, the expression in (3.1) was truncated to 41 terms and evaluated using $\alpha=10$.
-Table 2 displays the absolute difference (labeled AD) between $\varphi(z)$ computed using (3.1) and the value of $\varphi(z)$ computed by way of numerical integration.
-Proposition 4 was used to numerically compute $\varphi(z)$ for several real values of $z$; Table 3 shows the results corresponding to $\sigma= 1, 1.5, 2,\text{ and }2.5$ with $\mu=0$.
-In each case, (3.4) was used with $N=5$, and M=10.
-Table 4 displays the absolute difference (labeled AD) between $\varphi(z)$ and the value of $\varphi(z)$ computed by way of numerical integration.
-Due to the nature of the terms of (3.1) and (3.4), the approximations can be difficult to compute as the number of terms increases.
-The summands consist of a product of terms, for which one is rapidly increasing and the other is decreasing to zero as the index parameter increases.
-Thus, if a large number of terms are needed, asymptotic expressions should be used.
+Theorem \ref{thm3} was used to numerically compute $\phi(z)$ for several real values of $z$; Table \ref{table1} shows the results corresponding to $\sigma= 0.0625,0.25,0.75,$ and $1$ with $\mu=0$.
+In each case, the expression in \eqref{series_approx_1} was truncated to 41 terms and evaluated using $\alpha=10$.
+Table \ref{table2} displays the absolute difference (labeled AD) between $\phi(z)$ computed using \eqref{series_approx_1} and the value of $\phi(z)$ computed by way of numerical integration.

+Theorem \ref{thm4} was used to numerically compute $\phi(z)$ for several real values of $z$; Table \ref{table3} shows the results corresponding to $\sigma= 1, 1.5, 2,$ and $2.5$ with $\mu=0$.
+In each case, \eqref{series_approx_2} was used with $N=5$, and $M=10$.
+Table \ref{table4} displays the absolute difference (labeled AD) between $\phi(z)$ computed using \eqref{series_approx_2} and the value of $\phi(z)$ computed by way of numerical integration.